MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 If you are choosing DirectX for your game, you'll need to decide which version to use: Microsoft Direct3D 12 or Microsoft Direct3D 11.

-Direct3D 12, new in Windows 10, brings the power of a console-like API and is faster and more efficient than ever before.
-Your game can fully utilize modern graphics hardware and feature more objects, richer scenes, and enhanced effects.
-Direct3D 12 delivers optimized graphics on Windows 10 PCs and Xbox One.
+DirectX 12 is faster and more efficient than any previous version.
+Direct3D 12 enables richer scenes, more objects, more complex effects, and full utilization of modern GPU hardware on Windows 10 PCs and Xbox One.
 Since Direct3D 12 works at a very low level, it is able to give an expert graphics development team or an experienced DirectX 11 development team all the control they need to maximize graphics optimization.

 Direct3D 11.3 is a low level graphics API that uses the familiar Direct3D programming model and handles for you more of the complexity involved in GPU rendering.
 It is also supported in Windows 10 and Xbox One.
 If you have an existing engine written in Direct3D 11, and you're not quite ready to make the jump to Direct3D 12, you can use Direct3D 11 on 12 to achieve some performance improvements.
 Versions 11.3+ contain the new rendering and optimization features enabled also in Direct3D 12.